joshfinnie/joshfinnie.com/src/pages/blog/moving-from-oh-my-zsh-to-starship-and-fish.md

 ```

 Once the abbreviations file is complete, we can add it to our Fish config file.
-Add `source $HOME/.config/fish/conf.d/abbr.fish` to the Fish config file and we should be all good to go after a reload of the config.
+Add `source $HOME/.config/fish/conf.d/abbr.fish` to the Fish config file.
+After reloading the config, we should be able to use our abbreviations.

 To test it out, I ran `ls` in the `$HOME/.config/fish/` folder and got this: